 Chemical formula: C₁₅H₁₉NO₂ Molecular mass: 245.322 g/mol PubChem compound: 10220503

-Tasimelteon is an agonist at MT1 and MT2 receptors with greater affinity for the MT2 as compared to the MT1 receptor (Ki = 0.304 nM and 0.07 nM, respectively).
-The major metabolites of tasimelteon have less than one-tenth of the binding affinity of the parent molecule for both the MT1 and MT2 receptors.
+Tasimelteon functions as a DMRA at the MT1 and MT2 receptors.
+Tasimelteon exhibits a greater affinity for the MT2 as compared to the MT1 receptor.
+The most abundant metabolites of tasimelteon have less than one-tenth of the binding affinity of the parent molecule for both the MT1 and MT2 receptors.

 The pharmacokinetics of tasimelteon is linear over doses ranging from 3 to 300 mg (0.15 to 15 times the recommended daily dosage).
 The pharmacokinetics of tasimelteon and its metabolites did not change with repeated daily dosing.

-The absolute oral bioavailability is 38.3%.
-The peak concentration (Tmax) of tasimelteon occurred approximately 0.5 to 3 hours after fasted oral administration.
+The peak concentration (Tmax) of tasimelteon occurred approximately 0.5 hours after fasted oral administration.
+The mean absolute oral bioavailability of tasimelteon is 38%.

-When administered with a high-fat meal, the Cmax of tasimelteon was 44% lower than when given in a fasted state, and the median Tmax was delayed by approximately 1.75 hours.
-Therefore, tasimelteon should be taken without food.
+When administered with a high-fat meal, the Cmax of tasimelteon was 44% lower than when administered in a fasted state, and the median Tmax was delayed by approximately 1.75 hours.
+Therefore, tasimelteon should be taken without food; if patients eat a high-fat meal, it is recommended to wait at least 2 hours before taking tasimelteon.

-The apparent oral volume of distribution of tasimelteon at steady state in young healthy subjects is approximately 59-126 L. At therapeutic concentrations, tasimelteon is about 90% bound to proteins.
+The apparent oral volume of distribution at steady state of tasimelteon in young healthy subjects is approximately 59 – 126 L. At therapeutic concentrations, tasimelteon is about 88.6 – 90.1% bound to proteins.

-Tasimelteon is extensively metabolized.
+Tasimelteon is extensively metabolised.
 Metabolism of tasimelteon consists primarily of oxidation at multiple sites and oxidative dealkylation resulting in opening of the dihydrofuran ring followed by further oxidation to give a carboxylic acid.
-CYP1A2 and CYP3A4 are the major isozymes involved in the metabolism of tasimelteon.
+CYP1A2 (35.4%) and CYP3A4 (24.3%) are the major enzymes identified to play a role in the metabolism of tasimelteon.
+CYP2C9 (18.8%) and CYP2C19 (15.1%) also contribute to the metabolism of tasimelteon.
+Tasimelteon clearance does not appear to be affected by polymorphisms in these enzymes.

 Phenolic glucuronidation is the major phase II metabolic route.